-- All housing developments within the Hill District must minimize the displacement of residents and businesses. - All development plans must include first source hiring provisions within the project labor agreements for all stages of work at any development site. - All development contracts must require a minimum MBE participation rate of 30% and WBE participation rate of 15%. - All development projects receiving a subsidy from or through the City, County, or URA should provide co-ownership opportunities for Hill District Community-Based organizations and/or Hill District Faith-Based organizations.
+□ All housing developments within the Hill District must minimize the displacement of residents and businesses.
+The property is currently vacant - no residents or businesses will be displaced

+□ All development plans must include first source hiring provisions within the project labor agreements for all stages of work at any development site.

+□ All development contracts must require a minimum MBE participation rate of 30% and WBE participation rate of 15%.
+The project will comply with all MBE/WBE requirements

+□ All development projects receiving a subsidy from or through the City, County, or URA should provide co-ownership opportunities for Hill District Community-Based organizations and/or Hill District Faith-Based organizations.
+A local RCO will be a co-owner